-One of the flaws of an ambitious creative is our hunger to be the best, and to be the best right this minute.
-It’s all-consuming at times.
+One of the flaws of an ambitious creative is our hunger to be the best and to be the best right this minute.
+It’s all-consuming.
 We’re desperate to leave our mark on the world and mercilessly hope the mark is profound.
 A trap many of us fall into (myself included) is being so desperate for legitimacy and opportunity that we run before we’re ready to walk.

-As a summarisation, I’d like to talk about the last two years of my life, more specifically, studying on an MA.
+As a summarisation, I’d like to talk about the last two years of my life studying for an MA.
 I’ve been studying an MA in Creative Writing part-time since 2019 and the first year flew by.
-I didn’t have time to enjoy it and now, as I’m starting to prep my dissertation, I find myself preemptively grieving for this incredible period of my life.
+I didn’t have time to enjoy it and now, as I’m prepping my dissertation, I preemptively grieve for this incredible period of my life.
 Coming onto the MA, after a short time of trying to ‘make it’ as a writer, has given me more than I could’ve dreamed for.
-I’ve always considered myself, first and foremost, a collaborator and a team player, and for the first time, I feel like I have my own identity and voice as an artist and I’ve learned to be a bit selfish with my creativity.
+I’ve always considered myself foremost a collaborator and a team player, and for the first time, I feel like I have my identity and voice as an artist and I’ve learned to be a bit selfish with my creativity.
 Being surrounded by such incredible, raw talent has humbled me.
-I’m a different person now: I’m someone who has a better understanding of their identity, someone with sturdy self-confidence, I’m self-assured.
+I’m a different person now: I’m someone who has a better understanding of their identity, someone with sturdy self-confidence, and I’m self-assured.
 Taking these two years to focus on the fundamentals of being a writer, understanding what it means to be a wordsmith and stewing with all the questions that come with that – well, that experience is priceless and breathtaking.
-This period of time, solely focusing on my identity, opposed to querying half-baked work and just trying to get my name out there, has made me ask the question: why am I in such a rush to be a success this minute?
+This period, solely focusing on my identity, as opposed to querying half-baked work and just trying to get my name out there, has made me ask: why am I in such a rush to be a success this minute?

 It is true that life is short, but enjoy building your beautiful foundation so that you can enjoy living in an even more beautiful house.